Combinatorics of Beacon-based Routing in Three Dimensions: An Upper Bound for Beacon based Routing

-From the induction hypothesis and \ref{prf:3d-tetrahedra:upper-bound:beacon-in-remaining-polyhedron} we conclude that we are especially able to route from any point in \(P'\) to the beacon \(b\) and vice versa, since \(b\) is contained in \(P'\).
-With \ref{prf:3d-tetrahedra:upper-bound:removed-tetrahedra-covered} we know that for every point \(p\) in the removed tetrahedra there is a beacon \(b'\) such that \(p\) attracts \(b'\) and \(b'\) attracts \(p\).
-Finally, with \ref{prf:3d-tetrahedra:upper-bound:beacons-neighbors} we know that we can route between all beacons we have placed.
-This especially means that we can route from every beacon to the beacon \(b\) which is inside \(P'\) and vice versa.
+beacons to route between any pair of points in $P'$.
+Since $k' + k = \floor*{\textfrac{m+1}{3}}$, we do not exceed the claimed amount of beacons.
+By the inductive hypothesis and~\ref{prf:3d-tetrahedra:upper-bound:beacon-in-remaining-polyhedron}, it follows in particular that we can route from any point in $P'$ to the beacon $b \in B$ and vice versa.
+From~\ref{prf:3d-tetrahedra:upper-bound:removed-tetrahedra-covered}, we know that for every point $p$ in the removed tetrahedra, there is a beacon $b' \in B$ such that $p$ attracts $b'$ and $b'$ attracts $p$.
+Finally, due to~\ref{prf:3d-tetrahedra:upper-bound:beacons-neighbors}, we can route between all beacons in $B$.
+In conclusion, we can route between any pair of points in $P$.
+This completes the inductive step. \qedhere \end{proof}

-This completes the inductive step and thus, by induction, we have proved the \lcnamecref{lem:3d-tetrahedra:upper-bound}. \end{proof}

-\begin{observation} Placing \(\max\brk*{1,\floor*{\frac{m+1}{3}}}\) beacons is always sufficient to cover a polyhedron with a tetrahedral decomposition with \(m\) tetrahedra.
-We need at least one beacon to cover a polyhedron and placing them as in the previous proof is enough. \end{observation}
+\begin{observation} \cref{lem:3d-tetrahedra:upper-bound} also implies that $\max\{1, \floor*{\textfrac{m+1}{3}}\}$ beacons are sufficient to guard a polyhedron with a tetrahedral decomposition of size $m$.
+We need at least one beacon to cover the polyhedron, and placing them as in the previous proof is enough. \end{observation}